geeksblabla/geeksblabla.com/blablas/ep21/index.md

 00:08 - First year of school experience and some tips.

-00:28 - Tips to deal better with the coming years of school and The importance of self-learning.
+00:28 - Tips to deal with upcoming years of school and The importance of self-learning.

-00:36 - Is that the degree is important to integrate the field of development ?
+00:36 - The importance of school degrees in the development field?

 00:38 - Freelancing while studying.

 00:40 - The importance of extracurricular activities in academic and professional careers.

-00:50 - Is that the exams score is quite important ?
+00:50 - Are exams scores quite important for your professional careers?

 00:58 - How to find a good end-of-school project (PFE) and prepare for the professional world ?